-Peter brings Jane over to a nearby rock and frees her from the bag to realize that she’s not actually Wendy, but is her daughter.
+Peter brings Jane over to a nearby rock and frees her from the bag to realize that she’s not actually Wendy – she’s her daughter.
 Jane initially doesn’t believe what’s happening and thinks it’s merely a dream.
-Hook’s crew starts firing cannons at them so Peter escapes with Jane through Neverland.
+Hook’s crew starts firing cannons at them, so Peter escapes with Jane through Neverland.

-They have some fun flying around, with Tinkerbell being a bitch as per usual (so how exactly does she end up with a bunch of shorts and her own spin-off movie?), and they eventually reach Peter’s house to meet the Lost Boys.
+They have some fun flying around, with Tinkerbell being a bitch as per usual (How exactly does she end up with a bunch of shorts and her own spin-off movie?), and they eventually reach Peter’s house to meet the Lost Boys.
 Peter then proclaims that Jane will stay with them forever, be their mother and read them stories.
 Yeah, they’re still doing that.

 The kids want to play games and screw around, but Jane declines, despite the fact that the youngest boy reminds her of Danny.
 She says she has to leave and walks away.
 Peter then points out that she acts like a grownup to which the Lost Boys reply ‘Eww’.
 I understand this because, again, that’s another point of Neverland, but were they looking for a mother that acted like a kid too?